From Local to Global History

-Since 1993, I have been studying the history of Punjab and in particular the intellectual interactions between Punjabis and Britons under colonial rule.
-On the basis of my research in Indian and Pakistani Punjab as well as the British Library in London, I wrote Moral Languages from Colonial Punjab (2008), a comparative socio-intellectual history of the Singh Sabha (Sikh), Arya Samaj (Hindu) and Ahmadiyah (Muslim) voluntary reform movements in the context of what may be called a Punjabi Enlightenment.
-Afterwards, I became interested in the history of Sikh devotional music and, since a few years, when I have the time, I am working on a historical novel, The Sikh Music Pavilion.
-Over the years, I also created and guided tours for Dutch groups to Indian Punjab.
+Since 1993, I have been fascinated with the colonial history of Punjab and of its Sikh inhabitants in particular.
+Based on my research in Indian and Pakistani Punjab as well as the British Library in London, I wrote Moral Languages from Colonial Punjab (2008), a comparative socio-intellectual history of the Singh Sabha (Sikh), Arya Samaj (Hindu) and Ahmadiyah (Muslim) voluntary reform movements in the context of what may be called a Punjabi Enlightenment.
+My forthcoming Cultivating Sikh Culture and Identity brings together my disparate interests in Sikh history over the years, from Sikh music and art to the life and work of the Irish Max Arthur Macauliffe, author of the classic The Sikh Religion (1909).

 Bhai Jawala Singh at Dera Sahib gurdwara in Lahore, 1935.

 Arnold Bake, flyer lecture-recitals, University of Hawaii, 1936.